ClickerNZ/ED_FullyMappedBASIC/README.md

 > NOTE: You need to always run the script before starting the game

 ### SETTING SCRIPT BINDS IN GAME

 Once the game is running, hit escape key and choose OPTIONS then CONTROLS then each of the GENERAL, SHIP and SRV.
-Set the PRESET for each of these to 'Clicker-FullyMappedBASIC' and hit APPLY for each one then go flying!
+Set the PRESET for each of these to 'Clicker-BASIC_Warthog' and hit APPLY for each one then go flying!

 But, what if I want to change some of the actions bound to a button or switch?
 What if I want to change them all?